Bookmark This Page

 equipment, pigments, hygiene & standards for my procedure.
 I would also

-ensure that their
+ensure that if used their

 topical anaesthetics were obtained from a legal source